zavandr/gen-triality/README.md

 # On generation by triality automorphisms
+[GAP](https://www.gap-system.org/) code accompanying the paper entitled

+*On the solvable analogue of the Baer--Suzuki theorem and generation by conjugate trialities*

-[GAP](https://www.gap-system.org/) code accompanying a paper with the same title by Danila O. Revin and Andrei V. Zavarnitsine.
+by Danila O. Revin and Andrei V. Zavarnitsine.

 The code is in [this file](code.gap).